PICABench: How Far Are We from Physically Realistic Image Editing?: More details of PICABench

 \subsection{More visualization}

-Fig.~\ref{supp:fig:light propagation_optics_Superficial}-\ref{supp:fig:local_state transition_Superficial} presents generated images of various models prompted by samples in our PICABench.
+Fig.~\ref{supp:fig:light propagation_optics_Superficial}-\ref{supp:fig:local_state transition_Superficial} presents generated images of various models prompted by samples in our PICABench, where "Ours" indicates our fine-tuned Flux.1-Kontext model.
 The prompts cover all eight physics laws and three complexity levels.
 They demonstrate that the performance of these models varies considerably in complying with physical laws.
 Most models either just perform superficial edits and ignore the physics law, or completely fail to understand the instruction.
 Only a few models, including ours, can yield physically plausible images in most cases.
 Therefore, the ability to follow physical laws is crucial but lacking in most models, and by PICABench we hope to draw the community's attention to this critical problem.

+{Moreover, we show Bagel's think process in Fig.~\ref{fig:bagel_failure}.
+As shown in Fig.~\ref{fig:bagel_failure}, model successfully reasons the correct results in its chain-of-thought, yet fails to execute them in the generated image.}